mist64/geos/README.md

 ## Customization

-If you want to customize your KERNAL, you can do so by flipping switches in `config.inc`, which contains lots of compile time options.
-Some them have not been tested recently and may not work.

-The following options can be enabled:
+The KERNAL variant `custom` is meant for your experimentation.
+Inside the `.ifdef custom` section in `config.inc`, you can toggle several compile time options:

-* `removeToBASIC = 1`: Don't include the ToBASIC code required for deskTop to launch non-GEOS applications.
-Turn this off if the KERNAL code overflows RAM, e.g. when enabling RAM expansion support.
+* `removeToBASIC = 1`: Don't include the ToBASIC code required for deskTop to launch non-GEOS applications, in order to save RAM for code.
+* `use2MHz = 1`: Switch a C128 in C64 mode to 2 MHz outside of the visible screen.
 * `usePlus60K = 1`: Enable support for the +60K RAM expansion.
 * `useRamCart64 = 1`, `useRamCart128 = 1`: Enable support for the [Ram Cart](https://github.com/ytmytm/c64-ramcart128) expansion.

 With RAM expansion support, GEOS will use the extra RAM for caching deskTop and for holding the swap area when running desk accessories.
 GEOS will show an error at startup and reset the system if support for a particular memory expansion is enabled but it is not available.

+Note that the changing settings and adding code may cause certain memory areas to overflow.
+In this case, you can try moving segments between the `LOKERNAL` and `KERNAL` areas.
+The file `kernal.map` in the build output will give you an idea about the sizes of segments.
+The `custom` variant starts out with about 550 bytes of usable memory in the `KERNAL` area.

 ## Source Tree